-Corporate Program members share the Dialogue’s commitment to the prosperity of the Western Hemisphere and inform our work in important ways.
+Corporate Program members participate in important ways.
 Business executives are among the featured speakers at our events and regularly comment in our highly-regarded Latin America Advisor.
 They also provide valuable input on existing Dialogue activities and offer fresh ideas for new programs.
 Importantly, their companies’ financial support helps sustain the quality of our work and makes new projects possible.

 The Dialogue works hard to make membership of value through: